 Rebekah Dorter, Principal & Nationally Accredited Mediator, Dorter Family Lawyers and Mediators

 Rebekah is a highly respected and sought-after family lawyer in Sydney.
 Her 30-year track record of integrity, technical knowledge and negotiation skills make the difference in achieving a successful resolution.
-Rebekah’s background in commercial law is an invaluable asset for complex disputes involving companies, partnerships and family businesses.
-She brings clarity and strategic thinking to what can often be a confusing and frustrating process.
-As a psychology graduate and Nationally Accredited Mediator, Rebekah provides the acute conflict management expertise necessary to resolve property and parenting cases outside of the courtroom.
-Having Rebekah Dorter on your side is having an industry beacon looking after your best interest.
-Rebekah also has extensive experience in matters concerning parental alienation, which is a serious allegation and requires expert advice to navigate.
-Rebekah is also a practising Independent Children’s Lawyer.
+Rebekah has extensive experience in matters concerning family violence and in particular parental alienation, which requires expert advice to navigate.
+Rebekah is a practising Independent Children’s Lawyer and as a psychology graduate and Nationally Accredited Mediator, Rebekah provides the acute conflict management expertise necessary to resolve cases outside of the courtroom.